tom-stavert/fluxnova-ai/engine-mcp-query/README.md

 - **Read-only** — No tool can start, modify, suspend, or delete any engine entity.
 Only query operations are exposed.
 - **No engine-rest dependency** — Queries use the engine's native Java Query API directly, avoiding coupling to the REST layer.
 - **Self-describing for LLMs** — Tool descriptions and `@Schema` annotations on query DTO fields are written to be meaningful to an LLM agent, sourced from the engine's Javadoc and OpenAPI specifications.
 - **Safe defaults** — Binary variable fetching is disabled by default in variable queries to avoid loading large blobs.
+All queries are subject to a configurable result cap (default: 200) to prevent unbounded data retrieval.

 ## Building